aashish-singh004/Python/Day 02 - Tip Calculator/notes.md

-round command gives rounded figure like print(round(3.967)) will give output of 4 instead of using round command, we can use :.2f  {: starts the formatting instruction, .2 shows 2 digit after decimal point and f formats the no. as floatig point no.}
+round command gives rounded figure like print(round(3.967)) will give output of 4

+Instead of using round command, we can use :.2f  {: starts the formatting instruction, .2 shows 2 digit after decimal point and f formats the no. as floating point no.}